Buckman Lock - St. Johns Loop North & South

 The Buckman Lock operates Thursday through Sunday.
 Inbound from the river: 7 a.m., 8 a.m., 11 a.m. and 1:30 p.m.
 Outbound from the lake: 7:30 a.m., 8:30 a.m., 1 p.m. and 2 p.m.
 Closed on Thanksgiving and Christmas.

 Welcome to Buckman Lock - St. Johns Loop North & South

-This project which was de-authorized in 1992 by the U.S. Government and state of Florida when it was approximately one-third complete.
+This project was deauthorized in 1992 by the U.S. government and the state of Florida when it was approximately one-third complete.

 The St. Johns Loop North Trailhead provides access to non-motorized multi-use trails to the north and east of the lock.
 The trails pass through predominately pine flatwoods habitat with gently sloping topography and moderately drained soils.

 Plan Your Visit

 Every Stamp Is A Story